 In this section, we quantify the effects induced by tag misplacements, disorientation and body absorption.
-Based on this we propose a set of guidelines to minimize them.
-To filter the effects of channel dynamics (movement of people or objects), all experiments are conducted in a controlled setting.
+Based on this, we propose a set of guidelines to minimize them.
+To filter the effects of channel dynamics due to movement of people or objects, all experiments are conducted in a controlled setting (explained below).
 The next section evaluates our approach in a realistic scenario (a medium size apartment).

-A. Laboratory Environment and Setup
+3.1.
+Laboratory Environment and Setup

-The controlled experiments were performed in a room with the layout shown in Figure 3.
-We utilized four coordinates (C_i) located at the corners of a $4m \times 4m$ square.
-The readers (R_i) were positioned close to each corner.
+The controlled experiments were performed in a room with the layout shown in Figure 4.
+We defined four coordinates (C_i) located at the corners of a $4m\times4m$ square and positioned one reader (R_i) close to each of the four corners.

-Before conducting the experiments, we obtained the radiation pattern of each tag, 12 tags in total, in a similar way to Figure 2(a).
+Before conducting the experiments, we obtained the radiation pattern of each tag, 12 tags in total, in a similar way to Figure 2.
 The radiation patterns allow us to identify the main lobe of the antenna, that is, the direction of the strongest signal strength.
 Identifying the main lobe is important to quantify the rotation effects with respect to a single point of reference5.

 In these controlled experiments, our goal is to quantify only the effects of tag movements and body effects.
-We took care of minimizing the variability caused by dynamics in the environment (movement of people or objects).
-The test room remained closed and unchanged for the complete duration of the experiments.
-Furthermore, the experiments
+We took care of minimizing the variability